kedeisha1/kedeisha1.github.io/_posts/2021-12-26-Monty_Hall.md

 image: "/posts/monty_hall.jpg"
 tags: [Scripting, Python]
 ---
 I created a function in Python that simulates the Monty Hall challenge which the show 'Let's Make a Deal' is based on.
 There are three doors: one door has a car behind it, while the other two have goats.
-The player picks one door, then aftwerwards another door is revealed (which is always a door with a goat).
+The player picks one door, then afterwards another door is revealed (which is always a door with a goat).
 The player has the options of keeping their initial door choice or switiching to the last unopened door to win the car.
 Switching creates about a 66% or 2/3 of a chance for success, as opposed to staying, as it only has a 33% or 1/3 chance of success.

 ---